-There is also the threat of disgruntled employees who have either been made redundant or furloughed; yet are still in possession of your company devices and confidential information.
-Have they had access to the network during this pandemic, if so what information have they accessed, downloaded or leaked to others?
+Be aware of the threat of disgruntled employees who have either been made redundant or furloughed; yet are still in possession of your company devices and confidential information.
+A large percentage of internal fraud is conducted by employees who were or are, facing some form of discipline or change at work.
+Have they had access to the network during this pandemic, if so what information could they have accessed, downloaded or possibly leaked to others?

-- Conduct information audits across the organisation to review, identify and assess the data being held
+- Conduct data flow and information audits across the organisation to review, identify and assess the data being held remotely.

-- Work with the organisation to, design and implement appropriate technical and internal measures to ensure Data Protection is designed into all processes
+- Design and implement appropriate remote working and internal measures to ensure Data Protection is integrated into all processes.

-- Work with the organisation to design a Data Privacy Impact Analysis framework linking to pre-existing risk management and project management processes
+- Design Data Privacy Impact Analysis frameworks linking to pre-existing and remote working processes.

-- Monitor compliance with data protection policies and regularly reviewing the effectiveness of handling/processing personal data and updating security controls
+- Monitor compliance and regularly review the effectiveness of processing personal data.